-If you are based in California, Hawaii, New Jersey, New York, Rhode Island or Puerto Rico, you may be eligible for state disability benefits.
+- If you are based in California, Hawaii, New Jersey, New York, Rhode Island or Puerto Rico, you may be eligible for state disability benefits. - An application for STD Insurance benefits includes an automatic and mandatory concurrent application and offset for New York state disability benefits.